House of York: Wars of the Roses

 Despite his elevated status, Richard Plantagenet was denied a position in government by the advisers of the weak Henry VI, particularly John Beaufort, 1st Duke of Somerset, and the queen consort, Margaret of Anjou.
-Although he served as Protector of the Realm during Henry VI's period of incapacity in 1453–54, his reforms were reversed by Somerset's party once the king had recovered.
+Although he served as protector of the realm during Henry VI's period of incapacity in 1453–54, his reforms were reversed by Somerset's party once the king had recovered.

 The Wars of the Roses began the following year, with the First Battle of St Albans.
 Initially, Richard aimed only to purge his Lancastrian political opponents from positions of influence over the king.
 It was not until October 1460 that he claimed the throne for the House of York.
 In that year the Yorkists had captured the king at the battle of Northampton, but victory was short-lived.
 Richard and his second son Edmund were killed at the battle of Wakefield on 30 December.

 Richard's claim to the throne was inherited by his son Edward.
 With the support of Richard Neville, 16th Earl of Warwick ("The Kingmaker"), Edward, already showing great promise as a leader of men, defeated the Lancastrians in a succession of battles.
 While Henry VI and Margaret of Anjou were campaigning in the north, Warwick gained control of the capital and had Edward declared king in London in 1461.
 Edward strengthened his claim with a decisive victory at the Battle of Towton in the same year, in the course of which the Lancastrian army was virtually wiped out.

 Reigns of the Yorkist Kings

 The early reign of Edward IV was marred by Lancastrian plotting and uprisings in favour of Henry VI.
 Warwick himself changed sides, and supported Margaret of Anjou and the king's jealous brother George, Duke of Clarence, in briefly restoring Henry in 1470–71.
 However, Edward regained his throne, and the House of Lancaster was wiped out with the death of Henry VI himself, in the Tower of London in 1471.
 In 1478, the continued trouble caused by Clarence led to his execution in the Tower of London; popularly he is thought to have been drowned in a butt of malmsey wine.

-On Edward's death in 1483, the crown passed to his twelve-year-old son Edward.
-Edward IV's younger brother Richard, Duke of Gloucester, was appointed Protector, and the young king, and his brother Richard, were accommodated into the Tower of London.
+On Edward's death in 1483, the crown passed to his twelve-year-old son Edward V. Edward IV's younger brother Richard, Duke of Gloucester, was appointed Protector, and the young king, and his brother Richard, were accommodated into the Tower of London.
 The famous Princes in the Tower's fate remains a mystery.
 As today it is unknown whether they were killed or who might have killed them.
 Parliament declared, in the document Titulus Regius, that the two boys were illegitimate, on the grounds that Edward IV's marriage was invalid, and as such Richard was heir to the throne.
 He was crowned Richard III in July 1483.